 After choosing the right storage facility that fits your needs, it is essential that you pack your belongings in the storage unit correctly.
-Here at Brooks Mini Storage, we care about your belongings.
+We care about your belongings.
 Here are storage tips to consider for preventing damage and how to pack your unit:

 - Number or label boxes for easy identification.